Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

-# Cruxz YouTube Caption API
+# Cruxz Transcript API

-This is **Cruxz YouTube Caption API**, a robust and secure API service for fetching YouTube video captions with enhanced functionality.
-This project leverages the power of the **`innertube`** library, integrating it with FastAPI to create secure and user-friendly API endpoints.
+This is **Cruxz Transcript API**, a robust and secure API service for fetching YouTube video captions, transcribing media files, and summarizing content.
+This project combines the power of FastAPI, OpenAI, and various media processing tools to create a comprehensive transcription and summarization solution.

 ## Features

+- **YouTube Captions**:
-- **Caption Retrieval**: Fetch YouTube video captions in various languages.
+  - Fetch YouTube video captions in various languages
-- **Language Support**: Return available languages for captions if a specific one isn’t provided.
+  - Return available languages for captions
-- **Timestamp Support**: Optionally include timestamps (start and duration) for each caption segment.
+  - Optionally include timestamps for each caption segment
-- **Video Metadata**: Fetch video title, thumbnail, channel name, and channel logo.
+  - Fetch video metadata (title, thumbnail, channel name, etc.)

-- **Secure API Access**: All endpoints are protected by an API key to prevent unauthorized access.
-- **Logging**: Detailed logging for requests and errors to enhance traceability.
-- **Scalable Deployment**: Hosted securely on platforms like Railway for reliable performance.
+- **File Transcription**:
+  - Transcribe PDF files (text extraction)
+  - Transcribe audio files (MP3, WAV, etc.) using OpenAI's Whisper API
+  - Transcribe video files by extracting audio and processing it
+  - Directly transcribe content from YouTube URLs

+- **Summarization**:
+  - Summarize any text content using OpenAI's models
+  - Summarize YouTube captions
+  - Summarize transcribed media files
+  - Control summary length and generation parameters

+- **Security and Performance**:
+  - API key authentication for all endpoints
+  - Optimized file handling with size limits
+  - CORS support for web applications
+  - Comprehensive error handling and logging

 ---